-I started drawing at a very young age and never stopped.
+I started drawing at a young age and never stopped.
 I’ve always had the urge to draw and can’t imagine not doing it.
 I have a very intimate relationship with nature too and spend a lot of time outdoors.
-I feel emotionally and spiritually aligned with the environment – its cycles, rhythms and spirit are what fuel my creativity; it is this added dimension that I try to convey in my illustrations.
+I feel emotionally and spiritually aligned with the environment – its cycles, characters, rhythms and spirit are what fuel my creativity; it is this added dimension that often finds its way into my work.

 I studied Fine Art at South Essex College and then completed a degree in Illustration at Plymouth College of Art.